What is document management? What is records management? Do you need both, or just one? And how do you know which is more valuable?

 Document management revolves around the daily scanning and storage of specific documents.
 For example, a busy doctor’s office will need to manage the files of every single patient who comes through its doors for years to come.
 This office will need to have these documents in order and ready to call upon, so that when a patient comes for an appointment or check-up, his or her files are easily accessible.
 This is where document management comes in.
 An efficient document management system will scan, store, and protect patient files, freeing up your time and filing cabinets.

 On the other hand, records management deals with policies.
-Lawyers will use records management to ensure their documents meet compliance regulations, their records are up to standard policy, and ensuring there are strict procedures surrounding how to dispose of confidential documents.
+Lawyers will use records management to ensure their documents meet compliance regulations, their records are up to standard policy and ensuring there are strict procedures surrounding how to dispose of confidential documents.
 It’s keeping tabs on which documents and records are coming in and out of a firm, and confirming they’re being sorted into the right place.

-Both document management and records management work together to create a high-security, compliance procedure that keeps important documents and records safe.
+Document management, contract management and records management work together to create a high-security, compliance procedure that keeps important documents and records safe.

 How can I manage my documents?